Q: How can I get more detailed information on the ride?

 Q: What about food/meals?

 A: Starting with lunch on Day One, RAW will supply you with great meals along with water, snacks, sports drinks and awesome lunches along the route.
-Note that lunch on the Day Three in Port Angeles is NOT INCLUDED--enjoy what the town has to offer!
 We revise the menu each year and make a point of offering healthy and tasty menu choices daily.
 Tasty vegetarian options are available, but must be requested in advance on the registration form.
 We offer some gluten-free choices, but unfortunately, we do not offer a vegan option.
 Refrigeration will be provided if riders with dietary restrictions would like to bring their own food items.

 Q: What about showers and bathroom facilities?